The Bihar Public Service Commission (BPSC) conducts recruitment exams to fill up Group A, B and C vacancies in the state administration.

 BPSC Study Material

-Toppers recommend reading a newspaper daily to keep abreast with important national and international news.
+Toppers recommend reading a newspaper daily to keep abreast of important national and international news.

 The Hindu and The Indian Express are the two most important newspapers for civil service exam preparation.